pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/a_lesson_mesh.rst

 What is a Point?
 ^^^^^^^^^^^^^^^^

-Let’s start with a point cloud – this is a mesh type that only has vertices.
+Let's start with a point cloud - this is a mesh type that only has vertices.
 You can create one by defining a 2D array of Cartesian coordinates like so:

 ..
 GENERATED FROM PYTHON SOURCE LINES 21-25